LIFT SIZES

 WATCH A RESiLIFT IN ACTION

 RESiLIFT® is manufactured in Australia.
 Our lifts can be easily installed into existing or new homes.
-Despite having the smallest lift footprint, RESiLIFT® accommodates two people.
-Here's a video of a Mirage RESiLIFT.
+Despite having a small lift footprint, RESiLIFT® comfortably accommodates two people.

 GALLERY